dyhes/zulip/docs/production/video-calls.md

 2. In `/etc/zulip/settings.py`, set `BIG_BLUE_BUTTON_URL` to your
    to be your BigBlueButton Server's API URL.

-3. Restart the Zulip server with `/home/zulip/deployments/current/scripts/restart-server`.
+3. Restart the Aloha server with `/home/zulip/deployments/current/scripts/restart-server`.

-This enables BigBlueButton support in your Zulip server.
-Finally, [configure BigBlueButton as the video call provider](https://zulip.com/help/start-a-call) in the Zulip organization(s) where you want to use it.
+This enables BigBlueButton support in your Aloha server.
+Finally, [configure BigBlueButton as the video call provider](https://zulip.com/help/start-a-call) in the Aloha organization(s) where you want to use it.